cheahengsoon/learn-azure/modules/module-3/walkthrough.md

     }
  ```

-6. Republish our backend.
-Open up Postman and try to access an endpoint.
+6. Republish the backend using the Visual Studio publishing pane.
+Open up Postman, and try to access any endpoint.
 You should receive an HTTP 401 Unauthorized response.

  ![](/modules/module-3/images/401_unauthorized.png)

 7. Now that our API is secured, we need an easy way of creating accounts for users who have authenticated with Azure Active Directory.
-This step isn't always required, but if you wish to create separate accounts that are linked to the social accounts (as many apps often do that use social authentication), it must be done.
-Right-click `Controllers` and add a new `Web API 2 Controller` and name it `UserInfoController`.
+This step isn't always required, but is if you wish create separate accounts that are linked to the social accounts (as many apps often do that use social authentication).
+Right-click `Controllers` and add a new `Web API 2 Controller`, and name it `UserInfoController`.

 8. We can use ASP.NET Web API's `ClaimsPrincipal` to extract some data from our authenticated user's claims and create a new `Employee` from that data.
 Once we have saved off the new account to our database, we can return the object to our mobile app to use.
+Note that instead of using a `TableController`, we are using an `ApiController`.
+That's no problem!
+All we have to do is add the `MobileAppControllerAttribute` to register the `ApiController` with our mobile backend.

  ```csharp
      [MobileAppController]